-While working in Linux, you may have seen downloadable files with the .rpm extension.
-Rpm files are designed to be downloaded and installed independently, outside of a software repository.
+Linux supports various file types that contribute to its versatility and widespread use in various computing environments.
+While working in Linux, you may have encountered files with the .rpm extension.
+RPM files can be downloaded and installed independently outside of a software repository.

-This guide will show you how to install a .rpm file to your Linux CentOS or Fedora system.
+This guide will show you how to install an .rpm file on your Linux system.

 sudo yum install wget